Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Emerging Applications, Challenges, and Future Research Trends of RSMA

 \subsubsection{Simultaneous wireless information and power transfer (SWIPT)}

-SWIPT unifies wireless information transfer (WIT) and wireless power transfer (WPT) by enabling the transmitter to deliver information and energy to the corresponding information receivers (IRs) and energy receivers (ERs) at the same time.
-One major issue in conventional multi-antenna SWIPT networks based on MU--LP is that a dedicated energy-carrying signal is needed for each ER to guarantee its harvested power \cite{jiexu2014swipt} if ERs and IRs are separated.
+SWIPT unifies wireless information transfer (WIT) and wireless power transfer (WPT) by enabling the transmitter to deliver information and energy to the corresponding information receivers and energy receivers at the same time.
+One major issue in conventional multi-antenna SWIPT networks based on MU--LP is that a dedicated energy-carrying signal is needed for each energy receiver to guarantee its harvested power \cite{jiexu2014swipt} if energy receivers and information receivers are separated.

-Inspired by the appealing WIT performance of RSMA, RSMA for multi-antenna SWIPT was proposed in \cite{mao2019swipt} where a multi-antenna transmitter is serving multiple separated IRs and ERs.
-Numerical results show that for a given lower bound on the power harvested at the ERs, the rate region of the IRs for 1-layer RS outperforms that of MU--LP.
+Inspired by the appealing WIT performance of RSMA, RSMA for multi-antenna SWIPT was proposed in \cite{mao2019swipt} where a multi-antenna transmitter is serving multiple separated information receivers and energy receivers.
+Numerical results show that for a given lower bound on the power harvested at the energy receivers, the rate region of the information receivers for 1-layer RS outperforms that of MU--LP.
 Moreover, the rate region performance for dedicated energy-carrying signals is almost the same as the one without dedicated energy-carrying signals.
-The common stream of 1-layer RS is capable of improving the interference management among IRs, and at the same time can guarantee the energy harvested at the ERs.
-When the IRs and ERs are co-located, i.e., each receiver requires both information and energy, RSMA can save more transmit power than SDMA as illustrated in \cite{RSswiptIC2019CL,Camana2020swiptRS}.
+The common stream of 1-layer RS is capable of improving the interference management among information receivers, and at the same time can guarantee the energy harvested at the energy receivers.
+When the information receivers and energy receivers are co-located, i.e., each receiver requires both information and energy, RSMA can save more transmit power than SDMA as illustrated in \cite{RSswiptIC2019CL,Camana2020swiptRS}.